 The hard part to such questions is often admitting to oneself at least that you don’t know to begin with.

-Thunder-stealing Questions: Sometimes people ask a question knowing full-well what the answer is and/or that the answer will be forthcoming if they just wait.
+Thunder-stealing Questions: Sometimes people ask a question knowing full-well what the answer is and/or that the answer will be forthcoming if they just wait a moment.
 In at least some cases, the point of asking the question is really to steal the initiative for addressing the issue from the person being asked.
 Case in point, upon hearing a teacher announce a new essay assignment, and knowing very well that the teacher is likely to announce a deadline and a minimum word count, one student may ask; “When is this due?”
 Another asks; “How long does this one have to be?”
-Students may be doing so as part of a genuine effort to get an answer or even because they are overly-eager to get started, but they can also do so as a means of transforming the power dynamic in the classroom.
-Transforming the instructions into an interrogation of sorts can undermine the authority of the teacher and create the impression that the students are driving the conversation.
+Students may be doing so as part of a genuine effort to get an answer or even because they are overly-eager to get started thinking about ir, but they can also do so as a means of transforming the power dynamic in the classroom.
+Changing the instructions into an interrogation of sorts can undermine the authority of the teacher and create the impression that the students are driving the conversation.

 What do you do about this kind of question?
 Quite frankly, the best answer may be nothing.
 You just answer them and move on.
 Anyone aware of the dynamics in question will likely know what is going on anyway, and many of these power games are only as important as you let them be.
 The biggest problem posed by such questions can be the fact that they involve an interruption, so if you get a lot of them, it can be difficult to keep up, and/or they can disrupt the order at which you meant to move through the issues.
 If that is a problem, or if it seems like the damage to one’s credibility is getting serious, it may be worth it to claim the floor, so to speak, and ask people to withhold their questions until after one is done with an initial presentation.